aarondfrancis/airdrop/docs/drivers/custom.md

 If the [Filesystem](/drivers/filesystem) Driver isn't quite right for you, you can build your own quite easily.

-Your custom driver must extend the Hammerstone `BaseDriver`.
+Your custom driver must extend the `BaseDriver`.

 CustomDriver.php {.filename}
 ```php